 It’s a tough choice pulling the trigger on cancelling your Disney Vacation that you’ve been looking forward to for so long!

-Still in jeopardy is my family trip (3 generations traveling) scheduled for 19 -25 April.
-I expect to hear from Disney or decide on our own that we’ll need to reschedule this to the fall (we don’t want to be there in the summer heat!).
-Looks like I’ll cancel this too, We have a fallback plan for November.
+I’ve also cancelled my family trip (3 generations traveling) scheduled for 19 -25 April.
+We decided to reschedule this to the fall (we don’t want to be there in the summer heat!).

 Reschedule If You Can

-For most of the military a Disney Vacation is a No Go through the middle of May right now.
+For most of the military a Disney Vacation is a No Go through the end of June right now.